 \section{Related Works}

-The problem of training a network to output a conditional multimodal distribution, that is, a distribution with one or more modes, has been studied for 30 years.
+The problem of training a network to output a conditional multimodal distribution, \ie a distribution with one or more modes, has been studied for 30 years.
 The Mixture of Experts (MoE) model \cite{jacobs_adaptive_1991, jordan_hierarchical_1994} is one of the first proposals that can achieve the goal, even though it was originally meant for a different purpose.
 The MoE consists of a multitude of neural networks, also called local experts, each being expected to solve a specific sub-task.
-In addition, an MoE uses a gating network to weight the contributions of the local experts for a given input.
-This way, the model learns to select the experts that are most likely to make the correct prediction.
+In addition, an MoE uses a gating network to weigh the local experts' contributions for each input.
+This way, the model selects the experts that are most likely to make the correct prediction.
 The overall MoE output is then the weighted combination of the local experts' outputs; the reader is referred to \citet{yuksel_twenty_2012} and \citet{masoudnia_mixture_2014} for comprehensive surveys on this topic.
-To output a multimodal distribution, it suffices that each local expert produces the parameters of some chosen unimodal distribution.
-Finally, notice that the MoE aims at imposing soft competition between the experts, but that may not be necessary when modelling the conditional distribution of the data.
+Lastly, notice that the MoE imposes soft competition between the experts, but that may not be necessary when modeling the conditional distribution of the data.

 The Mixture Density Network (MDN) of \citet{bishop_mixture_1994}, instead, reduces the computational burden of training an MoE while allowing the different experts, now called sub-networks, to cooperate.
 An MDN is similar to an MoE model, but it has subtle differences.
-First, the input is transformed into a hidden representation that is shared between simpler sub-networks, which increases the overall efficiency.
-Secondly, this representation is used to produce the gating weights as well as the parameters of the different distributions; hence, the initial transformation should encode all the information needed to solve the task into said representation.
-As the computational costs of processing the input grow, so does the efficiency of an MDN compared to an MoE.
-This is even more critical when the input is structured, for example as a sequence \cite{schittenkopf_volatility_1998} or a graph, and requires significant resources to be processed.
+First, the input is transformed into a hidden representation that is shared between simpler sub-networks, thus increasing the overall efficiency.
+Secondly, this representation is used to produce the gating weights as well as the parameters of the different output distributions.
+Hence, the initial transformation should encode all the information needed to solve the task into said representation.
+As the computational costs of processing the input grow, so does an MDN's efficiency compared to an MoE.
+This is even more critical when the input is structured, such as a sequence or a graph, as it requires more resources to be processed.